ghc-proposals/ghc-proposals/proposals/0000-deriving-via.rst

                  implements the described feature.
 .. highlight:: haskell
 .. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/120>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. sectnum::
 .. contents::